 First things first, it all starts with the package manager.
-It's the best, and I feel the only, way to maintain software on any machine you deal with.
+It's the best, and I feel, the only way to maintain software on any machine you deal with.
 Package managers are everywhere in the realm of code, but for managing Windows apps, not so much.
-Thankfully Chocolatey, the oss package manager for Windows, brings some sanity to this madness.
-It's the first thing I install on any machine and it's the first place I check prior to installing anything else.
-Package managers and tech like it may yet save us from the never ending stream of proprietary app stores.
+Thankfully Chocolatey, the OSS package manager for Windows brings some sanity to this madness.
+It's the first thing I install on any machine and the first place I check before installing anything else.
+Package managers and tech like it may save us from the never-ending stream of proprietary app stores.

 Text Editor / IDE

-The absolute essential app for any .NET developer.
-I use this for nearly every programming task outside of an actual VS project.
+An absolutely essential app for any .NET developer.
+I use this for nearly every programming task outside an actual VS project.
 Samples, query optimization, PoC's.
 They even have my most highly requested feature, Debugging, now available for testing in the latest beta.

 $free || $45/pro || $75/premium